-Bookstores are a dying breed within the US, and it is no different in Los Angeles.
+However, with the rise of online options, bookstores are a dying breed within the US, and it is no different in Los Angeles.
 Even though it is getting harder to find a local shop you can escape to and stumble upon a new book, luckily there are still a few stores thriving in this changing landscape.
 These bookstores have become destinations and are successful because they are independent and cool with a faithful, supportive clientele.
+There are things that can be done to appeal more to new readers or to fit in with the changing landscape like adding Vinyl Wall Lettering to the front of shops and on glass, they can fit it into their aesthetic and offer that appeal.
+It is all about how these shops feel about changing their outside look.
 If you find yourself in the Los Angeles area, do something unique and check out one of these incredible shops.

 Booksoup is the largest general interest bookstore in Hollywood.
 Conveniently located in the middle of the famous Sunset Strip, it’s known for floor-to-ceiling bookshelves packed full of titles from popular to the unique.
 Founded in 1975, this store is a Hollywood hotspot, hosting a variety of readings and events.
 They have a magazine and newsstand out front, where it is not uncommon to spot a celebrity or two browsing the shelves.